Inverse-design of high-dimensional quantum optical circuits in a complex medium: Applications of Quantum Gates

-While we have verified that these gates are able to manipulate and preserve high-dimensional entanglement, we now demonstrate how they can be used for the certification of entanglement using the channel itself.
-Entanglement certification requires correlation measurements in at least two MUBs \cite{Bavaresco:2018gw}, which are normally performed with SLM-based projective single-outcome measurements (as done at Alice).
-Our programmable circuit functions as a generalised multi-outcome measurement device, allowing measurements to be made both in the pixel basis $\mu=0$ (via the identity gate $\mathbb{I}$), as well as the first MUB $\mu=1$ (via the Fourier gate $\mathbb{F}$) with an appropriate single-photon detector array.
-An example of the five-outcome MUB measurement is shown in Fig.~\ref{fig:setup} (insert) that depicts the output of the $\mathbb{F}$ gate, conditioned on a MUB measurement $\hat{\Pi}^{\mu=1}_{a=0}$ at Alice.
-The image is obtained by tilting wavefronts using SLM$_2$, which is equivalent to scanning a detector across the output (as shown in the illustration).
-The increased coincidence counts observed in mode 0 are due to the strong two-photon spatial-mode correlations exhibited by the entangled state.
-The coincidence count data corresponding to a two-basis measurement obtained by programming the circuit in this manner are highlighted in Fig.~\ref{fig:result1} (red squares).
-Using these data, we obtain a fidelity of $68.9 \pm 3.2\%$ to a five-dimensional maximally entangled state, certifying the presence of four-dimensional entanglement.
-In this manner, the multi-mode optical fibre can be used to both \textit{transport} as well as \textit{certify} high-dimensional entanglement.
-It is important to note that while we have used two MUBs for entanglement certification, the programmability of our circuit in general allows for measurements in multiple or even ``tilted'' MUBs \cite{Bavaresco:2018gw}, which would lead to increased fidelities and robustness to noise.
+While we have verified that these gates are able to manipulate and preserve high-dimensional entanglement, we now demonstrate how they can be used for the certification of high-dimensional entanglement.
+Our programmable circuit functions as a generalised multi-outcome measurement device, allowing measurements to be made both in the pixel basis $\mu=0$ (via the identity gate $\mathbb{I}$), as well as its first mutually unbiased basis (MUB) $\mu=1$ (via the Fourier gate $\mathbb{F}$) with an appropriate single-photon detector array.
+The coincidence counts data corresponding to a two-basis measurement obtained by programming the circuit in this manner are highlighted in Fig.~3 (red squares).
+However, as can be seen in Table~\ref{table:F}, our gates are not perfect.
+Recent work has shown how even slight imperfections in a measurement can compromise entanglement witnesses that normally assume perfect measurements \cite{Morelli2022}.
+Thus, it becomes necessary to take these imperfections into account when investigating the detection of entanglement.
+As described in the Methods, we employ a computational approach using semidefinite programming to show that our experimentally measured data can only be reproduced by a quantum model that relies on five-dimensional entanglement.
+Our method takes reasonable statistical and systematic errors into account and yields a quantitative certificate of the entanglement dimension that is also robust to noise.
+In this manner, we demonstrate how the multi-mode optical fibre can be used to both \textit{transport} as well as \textit{certify} high-dimensional entanglement.
+It is important to note that in general, the programmability of our circuit allows for measurements in multiple or even ``tilted'' MUBs \cite{Bavaresco:2018gw} corresponding to a non-maximally entangled target state, which would lead to increased fidelities and robustness to noise.